Incoming college freshmen face a ton of big life changes when heading off to school. Are you up for the challenge?

 16. Try the Pomodoro method

-Time management is a core skill that every industrious adult needs to have and everyone has their own way to go about developing it.
+Time management is a core skill that every industrious adult needs to have and everyone has their own way of developing it.

 One common technique is the Pomodoro method.
 Using a timer and a piece of paper, you commit to working for 25 minutes before taking a break for 5.
 The cycles repeat four times until you take a longer break.